Empire of Japan

-Japan's armed forces initially achieved large-scale military successes during the Second Sino-Japanese War (1937–1945) and the Pacific War.
-However, starting from 1942, particularly after the Battles of Midway and Guadalcanal, Japan was forced to adopt a defensive stance, and the American island hopping campaign led to the eventual loss of many of Japan's Oceanian island possessions throughout the following three years.
-Eventually, the Americans captured Iwo Jima and Okinawa Island, leaving the Japanese mainland unprotected and without a significant naval defense force.
-The U.S. forces had planned an invasion, but Japan surrendered following the atomic bombings of Hiroshima and Nagasaki and the nearly simultaneous Soviet declaration of war on August 9, 1945, and subsequent invasion of Manchuria and other territories.
-The Pacific War officially came to a close on September 2, 1945.
-A period of occupation by the Allies followed.
-In 1947, with American involvement, a new constitution was enacted, officially bringing the Empire of Japan to an end, and Japan's Imperial Army was replaced with the Japan Self-Defense Forces.
-Occupation and reconstruction continued until 1952, eventually forming the current constitutional monarchy known as Japan.
+The Imperial Japanese Armed Forces initially achieved large-scale military successes during the Second Sino-Japanese War and the Pacific War.
+However, from 1942 onwards, and particularly after decisive Allied advances at Midway Atoll and Guadalcanal, Japan was forced to adopt a defensive stance against the United States.
+The American-led island-hopping campaign led to the eventual loss of many of Japan's Oceanian island possessions in the following three years.
+Eventually, the American military captured Iwo Jima and Okinawa Island, leaving the Japanese mainland unprotected and without a significant naval defense force.
+By August 1945, plans had been made for an Allied invasion of mainland Japan, but were shelved after Japan surrendered in the face of a major breakthrough by the Western Allies and the Soviet Union, with the atomic bombings of Hiroshima and Nagasaki and the Soviet invasion of Manchuria.
+The Pacific War officially came to an end on September 2, 1945, leading to the beginning of the Allied occupation of Japan, during which United States military leader Douglas MacArthur administered the country.
+In 1947, through Allied efforts, a new Japan's constitution was enacted, officially ending the Japanese Empire and forming modern Japan.
+During this time, the Imperial Japanese Armed Forces were dissolved.
+It was later replaced by the current Japan Self-Defense Forces in 1954.
+Reconstruction under the Allied occupation continued until 1952, consolidating the modern Japanese constitutional monarchy.

-The Empire of Japan had three emperors, although it came to an end partway through Shōwa's reign.
-The emperors were given posthumous names, and the emperors are as follows: Meiji, Taisho, and Shōwa.
+In total, the Empire of Japan had three emperors: Meiji, Taishō, and Shōwa.
+The Imperial era came to an end partway through Shōwa's reign, and he remained emperor until 1989.

 Terminology

 The historical state is frequently referred to as the "Empire of Japan", the "Japanese Empire", or "Imperial Japan" in English.
 In Japanese it is referred to as Dai Nippon Teikoku (大日本帝国), which translates to "Empire of Great Japan" (Dai "Great", Nippon "Japanese", Teikoku "Empire").
 Teikoku is itself composed of the nouns Tei "referring to an emperor" and -koku "nation, state", literally "Imperial State" or "Imperial Realm" (compare the German Kaiserreich).
+The name "Empire of Japan" appeared for the first time in the 1854 Convention of Kanagawa between the United States and the Japanese Tokugawa shogunate.

 This meaning is significant in terms of geography, encompassing Japan, and its surrounding areas.
 The nomenclature Empire of Japan had existed since the anti-Tokugawa domains, Satsuma and Chōshū, which founded their new government during the Meiji Restoration, with the intention of forming a modern state to resist Western domination.
-Later the Empire emerged as a major colonial power in the world.
+Later the Empire emerged as a great power in the world.

-Due to its name in kanji characters and its flag, it was also given the exonyms "Empire of the Sun" and “Empire of the Rising Sun.”
+Due to its name in kanji characters and its flag, it was also given the exonyms "Empire of the Sun" and "Empire of the Rising Sun".